Whether you plan to travel to the lake, Europe or across Canada, learn how to budget for your next vacation.

 2. Exchange fees

 You may not think twice about whipping out your credit card to buy those Mickey Mouse ears at Disney World.
-But remember that most credit card companies charge an extra 2.5% whenever you make a purchase in a foreign currency.
+But remember that most credit card companies charge an extra 2.5% whenever you purchase in a foreign currency.
 Keep more of that money in your wallet by looking into affordable money exchange options before heading out.

 3. Baggage fees